Benoit485/linky2jsonorinfluxdb/README.md

 * `git clone https://github.com/miko53/linky_meter.git`
 * `git clone https://Benoit485/linky2jsonorinfluxdb.git`
 * `cd ./linky2jsonorinfluxdb`
-* `cp config-sampe.sh config.sh`
+* `cp ./var/config-sample.sh ./var/config.sh`
 * `sudo apt install ruby-json ruby-mechanize ruby-byebug ruby-influxdb`

 ### Configuration
 Edit config file :

-`nano /opt/linky2jsonorinfluxdb/config.sh`
+`nano /opt/linky2jsonorinfluxdb/var/config.sh`

 Put your credentials for Enedis website : username and password.

 You need to put Cookie : internalAuthId for work withour Captcha (See after how to do).

+You can desactivate for record Json and set dir.

-You can activate for record Json and dir.
+You can desactivate for record Json graph and set dir.

 You can activate and configure InfluxDb